 Low back pain (LBP) is one of the most common musculoskeletal conditions in the United States, and dry needling has shown promising results in treating this condition.

-Return to Clinic Home Road Closure Notice Impacting Therapeutic Associates Physical Therapy – Eagle N. Fisher Park Way, the road next to our clinic, is closing for construction starting October 4, 2024.
-The closure is set to occur on N. Fisher Park Way between W. State St. and the roundabout...
+Return to Clinic Home Road Closure Notice Impacting Therapeutic Associates Physical Therapy – Eagle N. Fisher Park Way, the road next to our clinic, is closing for construction.
+Posted notices indicate the construction will occur from April 21 thru April 28.
+The closure is set to occur on N. Fisher Park...

 As a PT, seeing patients get back to the things they love with the help of physical therapy motivates and energizes Mindy English.
 Outside of the clinic, time with family and friends fills her bucket and keeps her smiling every day.